jaw pain

 How We Treat Gum Disease

+The type of treatment we prescribe will depend on the severity of the condition.
 Treating the early stages of gum disease can improve your oral health almost immediately.
-It can also reverse gum disease entirely.
-The type of treatment prescribed will depend on the severity of the condition.
+It can also reverse the effects of gum disease and make it easier to manage.

 1